DangJem/ggchord/README.md

 if (!require("ggplot2")) install.packages("ggplot2")
 if (!require("RColorBrewer")) install.packages("RColorBrewer")

-# Install from GitHub (replace with your repository path)
+# Install from GitHub (replace with your repository URL)
 if (!require("devtools")) install.packages("devtools")
 devtools::install_github("your_username/ggchord@v0.1.0")
 ```